Aim and Scope

 The Journal of Biomedical Research (JBR), a peer-reviewed open access publication, intends to provide international biomedical researchers and clinicians with an open forum to disseminate important new information in all aspects of experimental and clinical medicine.
 The Journal is indexed by PubMed, Scopus, Web of ScienceTM Emerging Sources Citation Index (ESCI), Google Scholar, Chemical Abstracts, and CSCD-C, and welcomes submissions from authors worldwide.
-Six issues annually feature original research articles, review articles, case reports, and Letter to the Editor.
-The Journal also accepts perspective articles on medicolegal and socioeconomic aspects of medicine.
+Six issues annually feature high-quality Original Articles, Review Articles (mainly invited), Case Reports, and Letter to the Editor.
+The Journal also publishes Perspective Articles on medicolegal and socioeconomic aspects of medicine.
 Manuscripts with clinical and public health implications and manuscripts with innovative ideas and/or approaches that bridge different fields are considered with priority.

 All submitted manuscripts should contain original research that has not been previously published partly or in full in print or electronic format and are currently not under consideration for publication elsewhere.
 Manuscripts from any country are welcome, but must be written in English.
-JBR also publishes reviews which are mainly by invitation.
-Original articles should summarize results of a complete, rigorously designed study supported by experimental and/or clinical data.
-The recommended length for a full-length article is 3,000 to 5,000 words, excluding abstract, references, tables, or figures.
-Case reports are intended to shed light on unusual cases and promote knowledge about unknown or novel disease processes or manifestations, which help contribute to a better understanding of such diseases, or provide up-to-date knowledge about rare and uncommon diseases.
-Submissions should not normally exceed 2,000 words or three published pages including figures, diagrams and references.
-Letter to the Editor is usually written to comment on a current controversial issue or express the viewpoint of the writer, and it should be limited to 2000 words.
+Original Articles should summarize results of a complete, rigorously designed study supported by experimental and/or clinical data with a thorough analysis.
+The recommended length for a full-length article is 3000 to 5000 words, excluding abstract, references, tables, or figures.
+Case Reports are intended to shed light on unusual cases and promote knowledge about unknown or novel disease processes or manifestations, which help contribute to a better understanding of such diseases, or provide up-to-date knowledge about rare and uncommon diseases.
+Submissions should not normally exceed 2000 words or three published pages including figures, diagrams, and references.
+Letter to the Editor is usually written to report original data, comment on a current controversial issue or express the viewpoint of the writer, and it should be limited to 2000 words.
 A single Figure or Table can be made but should contain no more than eight separate panels labeled from (a) to (h).
 One panel may be composed of multiple figures with annotation around individual panels to make viewing easier.
 An abstract and subheadings should not be included in the Letters.
 All letters to the Editor are subject to editing and possible abridgement.

 Details of Submission Requirements

 A cover letter from the corresponding author must accompany the manuscript and should briefly describe what is known in the field, the conceptual advances provided by and the significance of the reported findings.
 The authors are encouraged to suggest appropriate reviewers and are permitted to make a request for exclusion of up to three reviewers.
-Cover letter should state that the submitted material is original research, has not been previously published, and has not been submitted elsewhere while under review by JBR.
+The cover letter should state that the submitted material is original research, has not been previously published, and has not been submitted elsewhere while under review by JBR.
 For the materials (e.g., figures, diagrams, schemes, tables, and text), if any, reused/adapted from the works that have been published in both print and electronic formats elsewhere, written permission, if necessary, should be obtained from the copyright owner and submitted with the manuscript.
 The cover letter is confidential and will not be sent to the reviewers.
 The cover letter should contain the names of all the authors and their complete mailing addresses and identify the correspondence author.

-Manuscript should be arranged in the following order: (a) Title section, including Title, Running Title, Authors, Author Affiliations, and Correspondence; (b) Abstract; (c) Keywords; (d) Introduction; (e) Materials and Methods, (f) Results; (g) Discussion; (h) Footnotes, including acknowledgment and abbreviations; (i) References; (j) Figure legends; (k) Tables; (l) Figures; (m) Supplemental data.
+Manuscript should be arranged in the following order: (a) Title page, including Title, Running title, Authors, Author affiliations, and Corresponding author information; (b) Abstract; (c) Keywords; (d) Introduction; (e) Materials and methods, (f) Results; (g) Discussion; (h) Acknowledgments; (i) References; (j) Figure legends; (k) Tables; (l) Figures; (m) Supplementary data.

-Text components of the manuscript (a-j) should be prepared using Microsoft Word in 12 pt with one point five line-space on one side of A4 (297×210 mm) sheets with all pages numbered.
+Text components of the manuscript (a to j) should be prepared using Microsoft Word in 12 pt with one point five line-space on one side of US letters (279×216 mm) with all pages numbered.
 Tables (k) should be prepared in Microsoft Word with single space.
 Figures (l) should be converted to the JPG format (see Figures for details).
-The manuscript can be submitted through the online submission system (www.jbr-pub.org).
+The manuscript can be submitted through the online submission system (www.jbr-pub.org.cn/).

 Research Article Format

-An unstructured abstract consisting of a single paragraph of no more than 150 words is recommended including the purpose of the study or the reason why you intended to do the study, the main methods used in the study, and main data or outcomes, as well as a conclusion in a definite, conclusive, and short statement, but not indefinite, vague, or suggestive sentences.
+An unstructured abstract consisting of a single paragraph of no more than 200 words is recommended, including the purpose of the study or the reason why you intended to do the study, the main methods used in the study, and main data or outcomes as well as a conclusion in a definite, conclusive, and short statement, but not indefinite, vague, or suggestive sentences.
 The abstract must be informative rather than indicative.
 Authors should emphasize the new and important aspects of the study.

-Keywords Up to six key words, separated by commas, are allowed.
-They should be taken from those recommended by the Index Medicus Medical Subject Headings (MeSH) browser list at http://www.nlm.nih.gov/mesh/meshhome.html.
+Up to six keywords, separated by commas, are allowed.
+They should be taken from those recommended by the Index Medicus Medical Subject Headings (MeSH) browser (www.nlm.nih.gov/mesh/meshhome.html).

-Introduction The Introduction summarizes the rationale for the study and mainly includes the background of the research through literature citation, the questions to be addressed, the objectives of the research, and the main methods used.
+The Introduction summarizes the rationale for the study and mainly includes the background of the research through literature citation, the questions to be addressed, the objectives of the research, and the main methods used.
 A brief overview of the study, including the objective of the research, the main approaches to the problem studied, and the novel findings related to the problem should be provided in the last paragraph.

 Materials and Methods